Abbas Mirakhor: Life

 Born in Iran, Abbas Mirakhor received PhD from Kansas State University in the USA.
-From 1968-1984 he taught in various universities after which he joined the International Monetary Fund (IMF) where he remained until retirement in 2008 serving as staff, an Executive Director and the Dean of the Board of that institution.
+From 1968 to 1984 he taught in various universities after which he joined the International Monetary Fund (IMF) where he remained until retirement in 2008 serving as staff, an executive director and the Dean of the Board of that institution.

 Education and career

 Mirakhor is a graduate of the Kansas State University, USA, where he received his Bachelor, Master and PhD Degrees in Economics.
 In 1968, he started his academic career with University of Alabama, USA.
 With the exception of a 2-year stint at the AzZahara University in Tehran, Iran, throughout his academic career, Mirakhor has worked as a professor of economics at the University of Alabama, Alabama A&M University, and the Florida Institute of Technology.
 In 1984, he joined the IMF in Washington DC as an economist.
-He spent 24 years with the IMF, serving as the organisation's Executive Director and Dean of the Executive Board, retiring in 2008.
+He spent 24 years with the IMF, serving as the organisation's Executive Director and Dean of the executive board, retiring in 2008.